googleforgames/open-match/README.md

 * [OpenCensus tracing](https://opencensus.io/core-concepts/tracing/) will be implemented in an upcoming version.
 * Read logrus logging configuration from matchmaker_config.json.
 * Golang unit tests will be shipped in an upcoming version.
+* A full load-testing and e2e testing suite will be included in an upcoming version.
 * All state storage operations should be isolated from core components into the `statestorage/` modules.
 This is necessary precursor work to enabling Open Match state storage to use software other than Redis.
 * The MMFOrc component name will be updated in a future version to something easier to understand.
 Suggestions welcome!
+* The MMFOrc component currently requires a default service account with permission to kick of k8s jobs, but the revision today makes the service account have full permissions.
+This needs to be reworked to have min required RBAC permissions before it is used in production, but is fine for closed testing and development.